10 Infuriating Habits of Evil Interviewers

 This can be heartbreaking.
 You get your hopes up as you keep advancing from round to round.
 They may even fly you to another city to meet with people.
 Everything goes well, you make it through the sixth round and interview with a senior manager.
 Then, it’s suddenly all over and you’re left with a vague statement like “We went in a different direction.”
 (Or maybe you never hear anything at all — see Habit #10).

 You can’t do much to avoid this scenario.
-You have to treat every interview like an opportunity to impress and get hired.
+You have to treat every interview as an opportunity to impress and get hired.
 If you get burned by an Evil Interviewer leading you on and dumping you without explanation, try not to let it destroy your confidence.
-Focus on what you have control over: interviewing like a rock star.
+Focus on what you have control over interviewing like a rock star.

 9. Being ridiculously picky

 I think this is the #1 most infuriating habit of evil interviewers.
 Even non-evil hiring managers are guilty of being selective beyond reason these days.